Fun Bloody Mary facts and Epic Brunches Where You’ll Find the Best Bloody Mary in Orlando

 If you want jaws dropping when a Bloody Mary arrives at your table, then check out these fantastic restaurants in Orlando and the fantastic brunches they offer.
 They know how to make a great Bloody Mary.

-Award-winning chef Norman Van Aken has given us one more very delicious reason to make the drive from Orlando to Mt.
-Dora on weekends and that is brunch.
-As of August 4th, now offered on Saturdays and Sundays.
+Brunch is served Saturdays and Sundays at this Mount Dora destination restaurant.
 Their Bloody Mary came served in a pitcher for two with an array of garnishes to “make your own.”
 House cured bacon, pickled veggies and cheeses combine with a perfectly zesty Bloody Mary mix.
 Pair with Southern Florida favorites like Andouille Hash with a Sunny-Side Up Egg and Chicken and Waffles or go for a more eclectic Wood Oven Fired Israeli Shakshouka with Lamb Merguez, Farm Eggs, Feta & House Pita.
 The charming town of Mt.
 Dora is perfect for a walk after brunch.
 142 East 4th Avenue, Mount Dora.
 Visit website for more information.

 ART SMITH’S HOMECOMIN’ FLORIDA KITCHEN